stevenstalder/GRU-Protein-Analysis/README.md

 ## About the Project

 A fundamental task in understanding evolution and fighting diseases is to gain knowledge about proteins and their assembly.
-Proteins are chains of amino acids formed into a specific structure [Yanofsky et al., 1964].
+Proteins are chains of amino acids formed into a specific structure [Yanofsky et al., 1964](https://doi.org/10.1126/science.146.3651.1593).
 Due to recent research in deep learning and particularly the Natural Language Processing (NLP) area, certain entities of these structures – e.g. where a chain meets again or how it is twisted – can be predicted more accurately.
-To achieve more comparable results, Rao et al. [2019] produced five standardized datasets and specific tasks in the area of protein prediction.
-The one tasks we want to take on is the Secondary Structure (SS) prediction.
+To achieve more comparable results, Rao et al. [2019](https://www.biorxiv.org/content/early/2019/06/20/676825) produced five standardized datasets and specific tasks in the area of protein prediction.
+In this project we take on the Secondary Structure (SS) prediction.

 ## Folder Structure
 ```